-If the director general considers that the application by the candidate school meets IB requirements and that there are no matters to be addressed, authorization to teach the relevant IB programme will be granted under condition of accordance with the Rules for IB World Schools: Diploma Programme.
-A letter of authorization from the director general will be sent from the head office of the IB to the school.
+If the Director General considers that the application by the candidate school meets IB requirements and that there are no matters to be addressed, authorization to teach the relevant IB programme will be granted under condition of accordance with the Rules for IB World Schools: Career-related Programme.
+A letter of authorization from the Director General will be sent from the IB to the school.